Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/02-Constructing-Requests/Readme.md

 After we send an HTTP request to a server, servers send back an HTTP response.
 The response also has a:
-- Body: if response needs to send back a resource(data)
+- Body: if response needs to send back a resource(data) usually sent as JSON
 - Headers: Similar metadata to HTTP Request
 - Status Code: This indicates what happens on the server.